OpenSciViz/cloud/README.md

   Note there MUST be a default gateway in the bare-metal host routing table.
 Once the cloudstack configuration completes successfully, changing the default gateway (although we may be able to use a 2-ndary gateway via other/multiple routing tables) may be problematic.
 Update: this is mitigated once we establish and configure the baremetal and system VMs with a single subnet (e.g. 172.16.x.0/24 or 172.17.y.0/24, etc.)

-2. Git clone the day-to-day repo and take a look at day-to-day/2016/07/{5169,CoudstackAssets} -- lots of (real and pseudo) bash and python scripts and other files: secloud.sh, cs_mysql.sh, unlocl.sh, etc.
+2. Git clone this repo. and take a look at the (real and pseudo) bash and python scripts and other files: secloud.sh, cs_mysql.sh, cs_yum_rpms.sh, etc.

 3. Backup /etc/sysconfig/iptables file.

   Note the ports cloudstack needs: https://cwiki.apache.org/confluence/display/CLOUDSTACK/Ports+used+by+CloudStack for Apache Tomcat (HTTPD), NFS, DNS, etc., and also VNC 5800-6100

-4. Set SELinux to Enforcing: "setenforce 1", if the host was not booted as such; then run scloud.sh to place selected Cloudsatck depps. permissive.
+4. If you need to set SELinux to Enforcing, run secloud.sh to place selected Cloudsatck deps. into permissive mode.
   Then:

   * Review cs_yum_rpms.sh (do not attempt to run this pseudo bash script), and perform the indicated sets of "yum installs" and "pip installs".